Yebbenbe/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Tweeter is a simple, single-page AJAX-based Twitter clone using jQuery, HTML5 and CSS meant for student practice.
+The back-end is preconfigured.
+Users can submit new 'tweets' via 'Compose Tweet' input.
+Tweets are displayed dynamically, without refreshing the page via jQuery handler and several functions.

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
+1. Clone the repo
 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.